Vanhusmonitorointiprojekti/Bluetooth_beacons/README.md

 MariaDB database holds information related to the nursing home, its tenants and the monitoring system equipments.
 The MQTT data stored in this database is meant for future Big Data analysis.
 The RethinkDB database is used for its ability to push updated query results with changefeeds to other applications in realtime.
 This reduces the need for polling changes, and with the help of socket.io library that establishes a WebSocket communication channel between the client and the server, the changes in tenant locations and statuses are sent in realtime to the client.
 The front-end client in the browser is built with React.
 The mobile client uses the Expo-platform and its managed workflow for React Native, and the repository of the mobile version is linked [here](https://github.com/Vanhusmonitorointiprojekti/Bluetooth_beacons_mobile).

 The backend servers use the Express framework for Node.js.
 The MQTT client listens to the MQTT data transmission of the MQTT server, and writes data to the realtime database (RethinDB).
-The MQTT data the MQTT server sends and the monitoring system consumes is in the following form
+The MQTT data the MQTT server sends and the monitoring system consumes is in the following format
 (receiver-name mac-address-of-the-beacon signal-strengt):
 ```
 receiver2 ff:ff:ff:ff:ff:ff -37